Brightly fades The Don

 A bad boy is born.
-Stuart MacGill has rubbed a few people up the wrong way in his time - he was banned from the Devon League in England after a fight with an opposition player - and that, along with the presence of Shane Warne, limited his Test caps.
-He was very successful in that time, though, and was the second-highest wicket-taker in 2003 with 57 scalps.
+Stuart MacGill has rubbed a few people up the wrong way in his time - he was banned from the Devon League in England after a fight with an opposition player - and that, along with the presence of Shane Warne, limited the number of his Test caps.
+He was very successful in that time, though, and was the second-highest wicket-taker in 2003, with 57 scalps.
 MacGill retired in 2008, capping a career in which he made headlines more for being out of the Australian team (including refusing to tour Zimbabwe on principle) rather than for his performances in it.
-But he made a spirited comeback in the inaugural Big Bash League in 2011-12 at the age of 40, taking seven wickets in Sydney Sixers' victorious campaign.
+But he made a spirited comeback in the inaugural Big Bash League in 2011-12, at the age of 40, taking seven wickets in Sydney Sixers' victorious campaign.

 Ian Botham's first Test hundred, made today in Christchurch, was a relatively sedate affair.
 It included a six and 12 fours, but took 312 minutes.
 It was crucial, though: England went on to win by 174 runs, with Botham adding eight wickets for good measure.
 An allrounder had arrived.

 Javed Miandad made the last of his six double-centuries, in Auckland today.
 New Zealand were on the receiving end in a match of few thrills: Javed's 271 was the basis of Pakistan's 616 for 5 declared, and though they enforced the follow-on, just, they were left with only 50 overs to bowl the Kiwis out a second time, and didn't manage it.